advoryan/VBA_Excel_Rate_Getter/README.md

 # VBA Excel Exchange Rate Getter form nbrb.by

 This is simple Visual Basic for Applications add-ins (Custom function) to get BYN exchange rates from nbrb.by.
-This is one of many ways to do it )
+This is one of many ways to get)

 >=RATE(Currency code; Date) Date is optional